terotil/sup/protocol.md

 Redwood Protocol
 ================

-On the wire, messages consist of a 4-byte big endian integer `size` followed by `size` bytes of BERT-encoded data.
-The decoded message is either a request or a response, depending on whether the sender is a client or server.
+Messages are transmitted as JSON.
+Messages may be either a request or a response, depending on whether the sender is a client or server.

-Requests and responses are represented as `[type, params]`, where `type` is a lowercase symbol corresponding to one of the messages specified below and `params` is a dictionary with symbol keys.
+Requests and responses are represented as `[type, params]`, where `type` is a lowercase string corresponding to one of the message types specified below and `params` is a dictionary with string keys.

 Requests
 --------